 Personal Statement Personal Goals Creation of enduring materials that promote independent, clinically-relevant learning Integration across many fields including cognitive neuroscience, educational psychology, and information design.
 Personal Preparation Attended 3 workshops on creating on-line materials sponsored by my COM's Faculty Development series Attended a short course at the fall, 2004 AAMC Annual Meeting entitled "Designing Educational Materials for the 21st Century" Personal Reflection/ Process for Improvement I discuss these projects with colleagues and carefully consider their feedback and ideas.
-Critiques from learners at all levels in order to refine materials and develop new approaches

-List of Structured Abstracts included in Mini-Portfolio

-- 1. Short Review Articles Insights to the Brain 12 mini-reviews designed to inform neuroscientists about advances in brain research. - 2.
-Short Review Articles Anatomy Imagery 11 short reviews of specific areas of clinical anatomy for radiologists - 3.
-Large Format Charts 20 large (14 X 17), laminated charts (complex displays of biomedical information - 4.
-Elementary Education Resource Kits BrainConnection Four units of linked curriculum materials designed to teach elementary and middle school students about the brain and nervous system.

-Discussion of Breadth

-I have studied multiple issues related to graduate medical education, including a way to better train residents to perform a difficult, invasive procedure; studied the perceived proficiency in endoscopic techniques among senior residents; analyzed the residency selection criteria vs performance; reviewed the attrition of residents; and engaged in research which fostered change in the residency curriculum.
+Critiques from learners at all levels in order to refine materials and develop new approaches List of Structured Abstracts included in Mini-Portfolio Short Review Articles - Insights to the Brain - 12 mini-reviews designed to inform neuroscientists about advances in brain research.
+Short Review Articles - Anatomy Imagery - 11 short reviews of specific areas of clinical anatomy for radiologists ormat Charts - 20 large (14 X 17), laminated charts (complex displays of cal information Elementary Education Resource Kits - BrainConnection - Four units of linked curriculum materials designed to teach elementary and middle school students about the brain and nervous system.
+Titles are pseudo-names Discussion of Breadth better train res d multiple issues related to graduate medical education, including a way to sidents to perform a difficult, invasive procedure; studied the perceived endosconic techniques among senior residents; analyzed the residency better train residents to perform a difficult, invasive procedure; studied the perceived proficiency in endoscopic techniques among senior residents; analyzed the residency selection criteria vs performance; reviewed the attrition of residents; and engaged in research which fostered change in the residency curriculum.